(Last revised: July 2024. See changelog at the bottom.)

 Copied from Post #7, see there for context.

 As a reminder, the brain has “Thought Assessors” (Post #5 & #6) that work by supervised learning (with the supervisory signals coming from the Steering Subsystem).
 Their role is to translate from latent variables (a.k.a. concepts) in the world model (“paintings”, “taxes”, “striving”, etc.) to parameters that the Steering Subsystem can understand (arm pain, blood sugar levels, grimacing, etc.).
-For example, when I took a bite of cake in Post #7, a world-model concept (“myself eating prinsesstårta cake”) got attached to genetically-meaningful variables (sweet taste on my tongue, reward, etc.).
+For example, when I took a bite of cake in Post #7, a world-model concept (“myself eating prinsesstårta cake”) got attached to genetically-meaningful variables (sweet taste on my tongue, valence, etc.).

 I’m calling that process “credit assignment”—in the sense that the abstract concept of “myself eating prinsesstårta cake” gets credit for the sweet taste on my tongue.